Skandha: China

-The Tathāgatagarbha Sutras, treating the idea of the Buddha-nature, developed in India but played a prominent role in China.
-The tathagatagarbha-sutras, on occasion, speak of the ineffable skandhas of the Buddha (beyond the nature of worldly skandhas and beyond worldly understanding).
+The Tathāgatagarbha Sutras, which concern the Buddha-nature, developed in India but played a prominent role in China.
+They on occasion speak of the ineffable skandhas of the Buddha (beyond the nature of worldly skandhas and beyond worldly understanding).
 In the Mahayana Mahaparinirvana Sutra the Buddha tells of how the Buddha's skandhas are in fact eternal and unchanging.
 The Buddha's skandhas are said to be incomprehensible to unawakened vision.

 Tibet

 The Vajrayana tradition further develops the aggregates in terms of mahamudra epistemology and tantric reifications.